divolte/divolte-collector/docs/configuration.rst

     divolte.signal('eventType', { 'foo': 'divolte', 'bar': 42 })
   </script>

-The first argument to the ``divolte.signal(...)`` function is the type of event, while the second argument is an arbitrary object containing custom parameters associated with the event.
+The first argument to the :samp:`divolte.signal({...})` function is the type of event, while the second argument is an arbitrary object containing custom parameters associated with the event.
 Storing the event and its parameters into the configured Avro schema is controlled via mapping; see the :doc:`mapping_reference` chapter for details.

 Browser sources are able to detect some cases of corruption in the event data.
 The most common source of this is due to URLs being truncated, but there are also other sources of corruption between the client and the server.
 Corrupted events are flagged as such but still made available for mapping.
 (Mappings may choose to discard corrupted events, but by default they are processed normally.)